belzecue/Terrain3D_wiki/Importing-&-Exporting-Data.md

 4) Specify the location of where in the world you want to import.
 Y is ignored.
 X/Z are rounded to the nearest `region_size` (defaults to 1024).
 The placed map is centered on that point.
 So a location of (-2000, 100, 1000) will be imported centered around (-2048, 0, 1024).

      Notes:

-* You can import multiple times into the larger world map by specifying different locations.
+     * You can import multiple times into the greater 16k^2 world map by specifying different locations.
+So you could import multiple maps as separate islands or combined regions.
+     * It will slice and pad odd sized images into region sized chunks ([default is 1024x1024](https://github.com/outobugi/Terrain3D/issues/77)). e.g. You could import a 4k x 2k, several 1k x 1ks, and a 5123 x 3769 and position them so they are adjacent.
      * You can also reimport to the same location to overwrite anything there.
      * Each time you import, it will overwrite the height, control and color for the section you imported.
 Even if you specify only the heightmap and leave control/color blank, it will erase any control/color data in that region. ([will be separated later](https://github.com/outobugi/Terrain3D/issues/130))

 5) Specify any desired height offset or scale.
 The scale gets applied first. (eg. 100, -100 would scale the terrain by 100, then lower the whole terrain by 100).

      * Note that we store full range values.
 If you sculpt a hill to a height of 50, that's what goes into the data file.
 Your heightmap values (esp w/ EXR) may be normalized to the range of 0-1.
 If you import and it's not visible, try scaling the height up by 300-500.

 6) If you have a RAW or R16 file (same thing, different extension), make sure it is named `.r16`.
 You can specify the height range and dimensions next.
 These are not stored in the file so you must know them.
 I prefer to place them in the filename.

 7) Click `Run Import` and wait 10-30 seconds.
 Look at the console for activity or errors.
-If the `Terrain3D.debug_level` set to `debug`, you'll also see progress.
+If the `Terrain3D.debug_level` is set to `debug`, you'll also see progress.

 8) When you are happy with the import, scroll down in the inspector (half of it is hidden by the `Surfaces` panel) until you see `Terrain3D, Storage`.